AndyPohlNZ/BayesKin-GenSmoothing/README.md

          motion capture experiement

 - `./model-files/`
-     `mod1.stan` contains stan code to fit the time independent BIK model `mod2.stan` contains stan code to fit the time continuous generalised smoothing BIK model
+    - `mod1.stan` contains stan code to fit the time independent BIK model
+    - `mod2.stan` contains stan code to fit the time continuous generalised smoothing BIK model

 - `./model-fits/`
-     contains R data files of each model fit to each simulation postfixed by the corresponding iteration's seed.
+     contains R data files of each model fit to each simulation postfixed by the iteration's seed.

 - `./gap-filling/`
      contains code to demonstrate the ability of the generalised smoothing approach to estimate kinematics in the presence of missing data